PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 PPF: More

-to over ?1.Five lakh relying on car length and film best.
+to over 1 lakh depending on car length and film best.

 Winner: Ceramic Coating (in terms of affordability)